Effective Date: August 11, 2010

 2.4 Intellectual Property and Releasability Rights Assessment

-2.4.1 The Center Patent or IP Counsel shall provide appropriate legal counsel with respect to an Intellectual Property and Releasability Rights Assessment of all reported software to determine NASA's rights in the software, to determine the suitability of software for patent and/or copyright protection, and to identify any appropriate release restrictions as defined in paragraphs 188.8.131.52 to 184.108.40.206.
+2.4.1 The Center Patent or IP Counsel shall provide appropriate legal counsel with respect to an Intellectual Property and Releasability Rights Assessment of all reported software defined in paragraphs 126.96.36.199 to 188.8.131.52 to determine NASA's rights in the software, to determine the suitability of software for patent and/or copyright protection, and to identify any appropriate transfer restrictions.

 2.4.2 The Center Patent or IP Counsel shall provide appropriate legal counsel with respect to the Government's rights in software for the purposes of assessing NASA's right to release the software.
 Determination of the Government's rights is required before the software may be released.